gvwilson/thirdbit/src/fiction/still-book/index.md

 she'd be able to get him a scarf long enough to cover his knees.

 But gumdrops were harder to come by in the market now that winter had arrived.
-If she wanted to earn that kind of candy---for herself, or for the gargoyle's present---she would have to start playing higher up in the City.
+If she wanted to earn that kind of candy—for herself, or for the gargoyle's present—she would have to start playing higher up in the City.
 Up where the puppets' shoes matched and their stitching was done with silk thread.
-Up where---where--- She shook her head so hard that the thought fell out and rolled away.
+Up where—where— She shook her head so hard that the thought fell out and rolled away.
 She hadn't seen a single paper boat since she got her violin back from Hurdle's.
 The trick, she had finally realized, was not just to not think about certain things,